hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 `this.$pokeDetail`.
 In `renderPokemonDetail` create a `div.detail`
 using jQuery.
 Add an image tag with the Pokemon's photo; iterate through all the Pokemon properties, adding each to the `div.detail`.
-It might be useful to iterate over the keys in the 'attributes' property of the pokemon.
+It might be useful to iterate over the keys in the `attributes` property of the pokemon.
 Set the content of `this.$pokeDetail` to be the `div.detail`.

 You can verify this is working: